andy-landy/traceback_with_variables/README.md

     from traceback_with_variables import activate_by_import
 ```

-<a href="https://github.com/andy-landy/traceback_with_variables/tree/master/examples/simple_jupyter.py">Simplest usage in Jupiter or IPython</a>, for the whole program:
+<a href="https://github.com/andy-landy/traceback_with_variables/tree/master/examples/simple_jupyter.py">Simplest usage in Jupyter or IPython</a>, for the whole program:
 ```python
     from traceback_with_variables import activate_in_ipython_by_import
 ```